Crunch-io/scrunch/docs/order.md

 religion
 ```

-The first argument of the `insert` method is the list of `elements`
+The first argument of the `insert` method, named `elements`, is the
-to _migrate_.
-Each element can be either the `alias` of a variable or the
+list of _element references_ to _migrate_.
+Passing a single
-`name` of a group.
-If a single element (string) is provided as the first
+_element reference_ (`string`) is also supported.

-argument, then it is automatically converted to a one-element list.
+The second argument, named `position`, is the target position at which

-The second (optional) argument is the target `position` at which the
+the element(s) will be inserted.
+The `position` argument is optional and
-element(s) will be inserted, which is expected to be a 0-based integer index.
+is expected to be a 0-based integer index.
+Its default value is `-1`,
-Its default value is `-1`, which means that the element(s) will be inserted at
+which means that the element(s) will be inserted at the end (bottom)
-the end (bottom) of the group's order.
+of the group's order.

 More examples: